standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Yes, yes, it does,” said Herrick.
 “It does get near, indeed.
 And it will be something of an exposure for me.
-Because my book brings out really {72}a new self in me, a self that I was hardly conscious was there, myself.”
+Because my book brings out really a new self in me, a self that I was hardly conscious was there, myself.”

 “Yes, books do come out queerly in that way,”